 Where can I get fuses for Adcom amps?

-They are Littelfuse 314 series, available at Mouser or Digikey and many others.
+Fuse selection is very specific and there are many shades of “fast-blow” or “slow-blow”, so it’s important to get the right fuses.
+Vintage Adcom amps generally use either Littelfuse 314 series, or 312 Series, available at Mouser or Digikey and many others.
 They don’t have them at the hardware store.
-The part numbers are easy to decipher; for example a 6A fuse is part # 314006.MXP or 314006.HXP the “MXP” and “HXP” are just packaging options, get either one.
+The part numbers are easy to decipher; The first three digits are the “Series Number”.
+For example a 314 Series 6A fuse is part # 314006.MXP or 314006.HXP the “MXP” and “HXP” are just packaging options, use either one.

 Do not use 32V DC automotive fuses.
 They are not the same in the way they melt and arc when they blow out.
-Obviously no aluminum foil or nails, LOL.
+Obviously don’t use aluminum foil or nails, LOL.

 Test point confusion: Bias is adjusted by measuring the voltage, and thus current through the emitter resistors and transistors.
 Some of the Adcoms specify this voltage as read across one emitter resistor, and some as read across two emitter resistors in series, which means the bias voltage specified in the manual is double the voltage across a single emitter resistor.